madgooch - stock.adobe.com

-Traditional network-based backup relies on backup agents installed on all servers that access storage on a NAS device, and data is sent to a backup server across the network.
-This is essentially business as usual in terms of client-server backups, which is why it is referred to as "traditional network based backup" in this context.
+A traditional network-based backup relies on backup agents installed on all the servers that access storage on a NAS device, and the data is sent to a backup server across the network.
+This is essentially business as usual in terms of client-server backups, which is why it is referred to as a traditional network-based backup in this context.

-While this approach requires no special changes to the environment, it is definitely not the most effective.
-For one, network traffic is increased as data must travel on the network from the NAS devices to the client and again from the client to the backup server.
+While this approach requires no special changes to the environment, it is not the most effective of the NAS backup strategies.
+For one, it increases network traffic because data must travel on the network from the NAS devices to the client and again from the client to the backup server.
 In addition, in cases where a NAS device is used as a file server shared by multiple systems, the backup software on each system can create multiple backup copies of the same files.

-This situation can be somewhat improved by designating a single system as a backup proxy for the entire NAS device.
-In this context, using a proxy means that data backup for the entire NAS device is handled by a single system acting as a backup client.
-However, this method will not be effective in instances where NAS devices are also used to store application-specific data such as databases that require application-awareness or shutdown to generate useable backups.
+You can deal with this issue by designating a single system as a backup proxy for the entire NAS device.
+In this context, using a proxy means that a single system acting as a backup client handles the backup for the entire NAS device.
+However, this method is ineffective when NAS devices are also used to store application-specific data, such as databases that require application awareness or shutdowns to generate useable backups.

-Network Data Management Protocol (NDMP) is a protocol that was created specifically for NAS device backups.
-Put simply, it allows a NAS device to send data directly to a tape device or backup server across the network without the need for backup client intervention.
-In other words, the backup server communicates directly with the NAS appliance indicating which storage device (e.g., tape drive) data can be sent to for backup.
-Most mainstream backup software packages such those from BakBone Software Inc., CommVault and EMC Corp., as well as IBM Corp.
-Tivoli Storage Manager, Symantec Corp.'s Backup Exec and NetBackup now support NDMP and offer various levels of integration and functionality.
+The Network Data Management Protocol (NDMP) is a protocol that was created specifically for NAS device backups.
+NDMP allows a NAS device to send data directly to a tape device or backup server across the network without the need for backup client intervention.
+In other words, the backup server communicates directly with the NAS appliance, indicating which storage device data can be sent to for backup.
+Most mainstream backup software packages, such as those from Commvault, Dell EMC, IBM and Veritas, support NDMP and offer various levels of integration and functionality.

-However, NDMP backups are best suited for file data -- and other than Oracle Secure Backup, which is NDMP capable -- are not well integrated with applications such as MS Exchange, SQL, DB2, etc., which need to be aware that a backup is taking place to ensure consistency.
-While this can be achieved through custom scripting, it typically requires applications to be shut down temporarily and introduces potential support challenges as with most custom solutions.
+However, NDMP backups are best-suited for file data.
+Other than Oracle Secure Backup, which is NDMP-capable, NDMP backups are not well-integrated with database applications such as Microsoft Exchange, SQL, Db2, etc., which need to be aware that a backup is taking place to ensure consistency.
+While you can achieve this with custom scripting, it typically requires applications to be shut down temporarily and introduces potential support challenges, as with most custom products.

 NAS-based data replication

-Data replication between NAS devices offers by far the most advanced features and the best integration with applications.
-Vendors use a combination of local and remote replication as well as application-specific modules to provide NAS data protection.
-Examples of this technology include the NetApp "Snap" suite and EMC Celerra Replicator.
+Data replication between NAS devices offers, by far, the most advanced features and the best integration with applications.
+Vendors use a combination of local and remote replication, as well as application-specific modules, to provide NAS data protection.
+Examples of this technology include the NetApp Snap suite and Dell EMC SyncIQ.

-The NetApp data protection capabilities include snapshots for local, block-level, point-in-time copies, SnapVault for local or remote block-level incremental backups and SnapMirror for local or remote data replication.
-The suite also includes the SnapManager data management capability to automate and simplify the backup of application data such as MS SQL, Exchange, Oracle, etc., which require application-aware backups.
+The NetApp data protection capabilities include snapshots for local, block-level and point-in-time copies; SnapVault for local or remote block-level incremental backup; and SnapMirror for local or remote data replication.
+The suite also includes the SnapManager data management capability to automate and simplify the backup of application data, such as SQL, Exchange, Oracle, etc., which requires application-aware backups.

-Both vendors have also integrated data deduplication technology with their solutions to help reduce the footprint of backup data.
+Both vendors have also integrated data deduplication technology into their products to help reduce the footprint of backup data.

 Online data backup

-Some NAS device vendors, focusing mostly on the small- to medium-sized business (SMB) market have developed online data backup offerings that are integrated with their products and leverage cloud storage services.
-Examples of that technology include CTERA Network's CloudPlug and Netgear's ReadyNAS Vault.
-Their main differentiator is the ability to provide a simple backup and disaster recovery solution to their clients.
+Some NAS device vendors that focus mostly on the SMB market have combined online data backup and cloud storage services.
+Examples of cloud storage tools include Ctera Networks' CloudPlug and Netgear's ReadyNAS Vault.
+Their main differentiator is the ability to provide a simple backup and disaster recovery product to their clients.

-It is clear that there are multiple options to backup NAS devices ranging from the traditional client based backup to the fully automated snapshot and replication offerings.
-Each option comes with a price but can also meet specific recovery requirements.
-Obviously, highly automated, block-level replication technologies will support much tighter recovery time objectives (RTOs) and recovery point objectives (RPOs) than a client-based, network backup to tape solution could.
-As always, the solution and associated cost should be justified by the recovery requirements.
+Each one of these NAS backup strategies comes with a price, but can also meet specific recovery requirements.
+Highly automated, block-level replication technologies will support much tighter recovery time objectives and recovery point objectives than a client-based, network backup-to-tape platform could.
+As always, the approach and associated cost should be justified by the recovery requirements.